 CloudBees Core ™ is the successor to CloudBees Jenkins Platform™ and CloudBees Jenkins Enterprise™.
-CloudBees Core works by having a master node and several worker nodes that handle running jobs.
+CloudBees Core works by having a controller node and several worker nodes that handle running jobs.
 In a Kubernetes cluster this can all be done by scheduling Kubernetes pods on demand by specifying pod templates.
-These pod templates use JNLP to help facilitate the connection between the master and the worker nodes and can have other containers launched within the same pod that can allow you to carry out other functions required for your pipeline to carry out its tasks.
+These pod templates use JNLP to help facilitate the connection between the controller and the worker nodes and can have other containers launched within the same pod that can allow you to carry out other functions required for your pipeline to carry out its tasks.
 In this case, those tasks will include building, tagging, scanning, and pushing Docker images.

 Configuring CloudBees Core and Twistlock to scan images

 There are two steps that are typically done to set up Jenkins Integration.
 Some of this would have been seen in our previous blog post on our Jenkins plugin .
-In the case of CloudBees Core on Kubernetes, much of the configuration is already done and as such the pipeline script is simpler because the JNLP Agent/Slave container will be launched automatically.
+In the case of CloudBees Core on Kubernetes, much of the configuration is already done and as such the pipeline script is simpler because the JNLP Agent/agent container will be launched automatically.
 We can ensure we define the remaining parts of a pod template that we need such as Docker for building and scanning our containers and can proceed from there.